lyli127/react-app/README.md

 ## User Stories

 Please refer to the [UserStories.md](UserStories.md) file in the project repository for a detailed description of the user stories.
 This document outlines the different types of users, their goals, and why this application is valuable to them.

-## Wireframes

-Please find the wireframes for the major views and interfaces of the application in the [wireframes](https://github.com/lyli127/react-app/wireframes) directory of the project repository.
-These sketches provide a visual representation of the user interface and layout.

 ## Challenges Faced